 With a dollop of whipped cream and a light sprinkling of cinnamon, of course!

-I generally just buy the spray can of whipped topping though – just 1 carb per tablespoon and it’s easy peasy. 😉
+Of course, the spray can of whipped cream is fine too – just 1 carb per tablespoon and it’s easy peasy. 😉

-If you’d like to keep these mini cheescakes for longer, wrap them well and freeze them for up to 3 months.
-Thaw overnight in the fridge before serving.
+- Freezer situation: These freeze beautifully.
+Wrap them well and freeze for up to 3 months, then thaw overnight in the fridge before serving.

 Be sure to try this pumpkin cream pie and these pumpkin pie cupcakes too!